-Any attorney who has been through electronic review of a client’s documents will have likely heard of de-duplication, the automatic process of identifying and removing duplicate documents from an electronic data collection.
+Any attorney who has been through electronic review of a client’s documents will have likely heard of de-duplication.
+De-duplication is the automatic process of identifying and removing duplicate documents from an electronic data collection.
 Some may also be familiar with the confusion of the process and have experienced frustration with this essential, but incomplete, culling technique.

-This article is intended to explain de-duplication – what it does, how it does it, why it is so often imperfect – and to describe vdiscovery’s solution for making de-duplication much more effective, without adding costs.
+This article is intended to explain de-duplication.
+What it does, how it does it, why it is so often imperfect.
+Additionally, to describe vdiscovery’s solution for making de-duplication much more effective, without adding costs.

 What is de-duplication?

-As mentioned above, de-duplication is the automatic process of identifying and removing duplicate documents in an e-data collection, usually prior to attorney review.
+As mentioned, de-duplication is the automatic process of identifying and removing duplicate documents in an e-data collection, usually prior to attorney review.
 It is generally performed as part of data processing, and at no additional cost.

-De-duplication is to be distinguished from “near de-duplication”, which looks at a document’s text and order to determine similarity, and can thus spot and group the documents that are “near-dupes.”
+De-duplication is to be distinguished from “near de-duplication”.
+Near de-duplication looks at a document’s text and order to determine similarity.
+Thus, can spot and group the documents that are “near-dupes.”
 Unlike de-duplication, “near de-duplication” is only run after the data has already been processed and loaded to the system.
-Near de-duplication is generally run using Structured Analytics, and is normally charged on a per gigabyte basis at a cost that is distinct from standard processing.
+Near de-duplication is generally run using Structured Analytics.
+It is normally charged on a per gigabyte basis at a cost that is distinct from standard processing.